SUBZEROCODE/tpximpact-challenge/how_to_run.md

       - Or individual tests: clicking the button on the test I am looking at running/debugging.

 5b) Checking code coverage can be done with `mvn clean test` which will generate coverage report in: `target/site/jacoco/index.html`
+This can be enforced by running `mvn clean verify` which runs tests and checks code coverage percentages match expectations.

 ## Building the artifact
 6) Run `mvn package`